Spanish ship Galicia (L51)

 Galicia (L51) is a (LPD) of the Spanish Navy and is the seventh ship to bear this name.
 She is the lead ship in her class.
 The vessel was constructed in Ferrol, Spain and launched in 1997 and commissioned in 1998.
 Galicia is tasked with transporting Spanish marines, humanitarian aid missions and general logistic support.
-The LPD has taken part in actions against piracy in the Indian Ocean and off the Somalian coast, provided humanitarian aid following hurricanes and tsunamis and provided support during the COVID-19 pandemic in Spain.
+The LPD has taken part in actions against piracy in the Indian Ocean and off the Somalia coast, provided humanitarian aid following hurricanes and tsunamis and provided support during the COVID-19 pandemic in Spain.

 Design and description

 The project began in the Netherlands in 1990 as that country sought a solution to their LPD requirements.
 Spain joined the project in July 1991 and the definition stage was completed by December 1993.
 The Galicia class spawned from the joint Enforcer design with Spain's lead ship being authorised on 29 July 1994.
 The LPDs were designed to transport a battalion of marines and disembark them offshore and general logistic support.
 Vessels of the class have a full load displacement of 13,815 t.
 (Note: The Spanish Navy's website has the vessels at 13000 t.)
 The vessels measure 160 m long overall and 142 m between perpendiculars with a beam of 25 m and a draught of 5.9 m.

 The LPDs are powered by four Bazan/Caterpillar 3612 diesel engines in two sets initially creating 12512 hp though this was later increased to 22000 hp, and an 1500 hp electric generator tied to reduction gear.
 Each vessel has two shafts with 4 m, five-bladed variable pitch propellers.
 The ships also mount one bow thruster initially capable of 680 hp but was later improved to 1800 hp.
 This gives the ships a maximum speed of 20 kn and a range of 6000 nmi at 12 kn.
 The ships have a 7 MW electric plant comprising four diesel generators capable of creating 1520 kW and an emergency 715 kW generator.